 SCREEN: To be provided by Authors: Baseline recording being started, then heart rate stabilizing

-To acquire full bandwidth electrographic data without any filters, set the low frequency filter to 1 hertz and the high frequency filter to 59 hertz.
+Set the low frequency filter to 1 hertz and the high frequency filter to 59 hertz.
 Add time-locked notes in real-time to indicate the timing of interventions, neuro-cardiac events, and motor or investigator artifacts [1].

-SCREEN: To be provided by Authors: Bandwidth electrographic data parameters being set, full bandwidth electrographic data being acquired, and time-locked notes being added
+SCREEN: To be provided by Authors: Setting the filter and adding time-locked notes when the dose is given

 Photic Stimulation